6 people arrested after largest US-Australian meth seizure | New Country 923

 Police said that three of those arrested would appear in the Melbourne Magistrates Court on Friday, charged with attempting to import illegal drugs.
 Two other Australians face the same charge.

-Australian Federal Police Assistant Commissioner Bruce Hill told a news conference in Melbourne that police now believe Mexican cartels are actively targeting Australia.
+Australian Federal Police Assistant Commissioner Bruce Hill told reporters in Melbourne that police now believe Mexican cartels are actively targeting Australia.

 “They have been sending smaller amounts over the years.
 This is now flagging intent Australia is now being targeted,” he said.
 “The cartel is among one of the most powerful and violent drug trafficking syndicates in the world.”